EvolEcolGroup/tidysdm/cran-comments.md

-This is a new package not present on CRAN yet.

-On all testing environment (see below), we only get a note because of the package being a new submission, and a false positive for mispelling (author name in the reference, and tidymodels).
+This is a minor bug fix that deals with changes in the latest version of `terra` (1.6.75).

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)